|The University of the Arts|

-To claim these funds the student must endorse a Perkins promissory note in the Student Billing Office.
+To claim these funds the student must endorse a Perkins promissory note in the Student Financial Services Office.
 Funds cannot be credited until a complete, correct note is negotiated.

 These loans must be applied for through the student’s lender.
 Proceeds from these loans are disbursed to the University.
-Most Stafford loans will be disbursed to the University electronically and will not require the student’s signature.
+Most direct loans will be disbursed to the University electronically and will not require the student’s signature.
 If a student loan is disbursed by check, it cannot be credited to his/her account until he/she signs the check.
-(Stafford loan checks will be available in the Student Billing Office for signature; PLUS checks will be mailed to the parent borrower.)
+(Direct loan checks will be available in the Student Financial Services Office for signature; PLUS checks will be mailed to the parent borrower.)

 The award notice is subject to revision under the following circumstances:

 Changes in a student’s family or academic circumstances may necessitate a review of the estimated family contribution and related financial aid award.
-Such reviews are conducted in response to a written request for an Appeal from the student, in which the change in circumstances is described in detail, and submitted for consideration to the Office of Financial Aid.
+Such reviews are conducted in response to a written request for an Appeal from the student, in which the change in circumstances is described in detail, and submitted for consideration to the Student Financial Services Office.

-If, however, a family’s income in the current year will be significantly different (more than 10 percent) from last year’s, the family should notify the Financial Aid Office in writing, including all available documentation.
-Reductions in income that are caused by involuntary job loss, unusually high unreimbursed medical expenses, separation, divorce, death of a wage earner, or the like will be considered.
+If, however, a family’s income in the current year will be significantly different (more than 10 percent) from last year’s, the family should notify the Student Financial Services Office in writing, including all available documentation.
+Reductions in income that are caused by involuntary job loss, unusually high medical expenses, separation, divorce, death of a wage earner, or the like will be considered.

-If a family’s circumstances meet these criteria, the University will calculate the financial aid award based upon the estimated current year (2008) figures for the Fall semester.
-At the end of the Fall semester the family will be required to provide documentation (such as final pay stub or an estimated 2008 return) for evaluation of the spring semester’s award.
+If a family’s circumstances meet these criteria, the University will calculate the financial aid award based upon the estimated current year (2010) figures for the fall semester.
+At the end of the fall semester the family will be required to provide documentation (such as final pay stub or an estimated 2010 return) for evaluation of the spring semester’s award.

 Unfortunately, the University is not generally able to consider reductions in income due to voluntary job changes, back taxes owed, high consumer debt, multiple mortgages, employment bonuses received in the previous year, overtime, self-employment losses, fluctuations in income from commission sales, or discretionary purchases.

 Sadly, the University occasionally is called upon to assist a student whose parent or spouse has died subsequent to the filing of the financial aid application.
-Should this occur, the Financial Aid Office should be contacted immediately, and it will offer every assistance possible.
+Should this occur, the Student Financial Services Office should be contacted immediately, and it will offer every assistance possible.

-The Financial Aid Office is occasionally asked to re-evaluate a student’s status due to the student’s assertion that he or she should be considered independent of parental support.
+The Student Financial Services Office is occasionally asked to re-evaluate a student’s status due to the student’s assertion that he or she should be considered independent of parental support.

 The guidelines for dependency are set by federal law, and thus each student must first be evaluated against them.
 A dependent student is someone who is younger than 24, is not a veteran, is not a graduate or professional student, is not married, is not an orphan or ward of the court, or does not have legal dependents.